BruceJohnJennerLawso/chessers/README.md

 A game created by a couple of physics students at the University of Waterloo.
 Half Checkers, half Chess.
 What else is there to get?

 ## Development Status
-The game currently supports all basic legal movements and chess pieces taking other pieces.
+The game currently supports all basic legal movements, as well as pieces being taken.
+Kill-chains (i.e. double/triple/etc. jumping) are technically supported, but that's only because we don't have a turn mechanic in place yet.

 ### TODO (in some sort of order):
 - ~~basic move checking for chess pieces~~